brendt/stitcher.io/src/content/book/09-test-factories.md

 }
 ```

-And her's how it's used in the `create` method:
+And here's how it's used in the `create` method:

 ```php
 if ($this->paymentFactory) {